 Tapping into fiber optic cables originally fell into the realm of national intelligence.
 Take the 2005 christening of the USS Jimmy Carter, a $3.2 billion Seawolf-class submarine specifically retrofitted to conduct "signal intelligence"—military-speak for monitoring communications by tapping into undersea cables.

-As recently as 2003, John Pescatore, Gartner vice president, distinguished analyst and a former NSA-trained U.S. Secret Service security engineer, said that while fiber optic cable hacking had been taking place
+As recently as 2003, John Pescatore, Gartner vice president, distinguished analyst and a former NSA-trained U.S. Secret Service security engineer, said that while fiber optic cable hacking had been taking place for nearly a decade, avoiding detection and processing the stolen data was much more difficult.
+Things have changed.

 The required equipment has become relatively inexpensive and commonplace, and an experienced hacker can easily pull off a successful attack.